Purchasing City-Owned Property

 Non-profit Organizations: The City may sell property not needed for a public purpose to certain non-profit organizations by private sale for nominal consideration.
 Properties sold to such organizations must be used for the purposes of the organization and not for commercial business, trade or manufacturing.
 If they are used in violation of this restriction, title to the property can revert back to the City.
 Non-profit organizations which may acquire property from the City in this manner include: volunteer fire companies, veterans associations, animal shelters, historical societies and organizations that principally provide educational, recreation, medical or social services to the public.
 In addition, nonprofits may acquire property from the City in this manner for the purpose of building or rehabilitating residential property for resale, provided that any profits must be applied to the cost of acquiring and rehabilitating other City-owned residential property.
 It should be noted that property acquired in this manner may be located within or outside of a Redevelopment Area.
 To determine whether your organization may acquire a specific City-owned property in this manner, please contact the Department of Housing and Economic Development.

 Pricing of Properties

-The purchase price of City-owned property is established by the Director of the Department of Housing and Economic Development in conjunction with the Department of Administration.
-Prices are typically based on factors such as the value of the property, the condition of the property and the amount of any outstanding taxes due on the property.
+The purchase price of City-owned property is established by the Director of the Department of Housing and Economic Development and requires approval by Trenton City Council.
+Prices are typically based on factors such as the value of the property and the condition of the property.
 With respect to auctions and the sale of undersized vacant lots, the City establishes a minimum purchase price and the property ultimately is sold to the highest bidder.